scholarslab/scholarslab.github.io/collections/_people/catherine-addington.md

 - Praxis Fellow, 2018-2019
 - Makerspace Technologist, 2017-2018
 ---
-Catherine Addington is a 2017-2018 Makerspace Technologist and Praxis Fellow 2018-2019.
+Catherine Addington was a 2017-2018 Makerspace Technologist and Praxis Fellow 2018-2019.